Follow TV Tropes

 Dr. Zaius: Don't look for it, Taylor.
 You may not like what you find.

-• Wham Line: "TAKE YOUR STINKING PAWS OFF OF ME, YOU DAMNED DIRTY APE!!!"
-Made all the more powerful when you realize that Charlton Heston was sick with the flu at the time, but the director felt that the hoarseness of his voice would add impact to that line.
+• Wham Line: The first line apes heard from a human, ever, is none other than "TAKE YOUR STINKING PAWS OFF OF ME, YOU DAMNED DIRTY APE!!!"
+Made all the more powerful if you know that Charlton Heston was sick with the flu at the time, but the director felt that the hoarseness of his voice would add impact to that line.
 It did.

 • Wham Shot: The Statue of Liberty at the end.
-(At least, if you don't already know the ending.)
+For people who didn't know beforehand, at least.

 • You Called Me "X"; It Must Be Serious: Publicly, Dr. Zaius insists that Taylor must be an animal trained in mimickry or some other fraud, and insists on calling him by Zira's original nickname for him, Bright Eyes.
 When meeting privately with Taylor to negotiate, however, Zaius dispenses with all such political double talk, talking to Taylor as a fellow intelligent being, and calling him by his real name.
 Taylor even thanks him for it.